AnithPrakash/RL-Learning-/Unit 1/README.md

 The model shows improved landing success rates over episodes.

 Visualizations of reward accumulation and model performance are used to assess the training progress.

+### Bonus Unit

+### Play with Huggy
+Its the a similar model to lunar landing.

+to play with the huggy : https://huggingface.co/spaces/ThomasSimonini/Huggy